15 Natural Weight Loss Tips That Work Fast

 A definition of insanity is doing the same thing over and over and expecting a different result.

-Realize that a trade-off (eating smaller portion sizes , skipping junk foods, exercise where there was none, drinking and sleeping more, etc. are required in order to change your outcome to a better result.
+Realize that a trade-off (eating smaller portion sizes, skipping junk foods, exercising where there was none, drinking and sleeping more, etc. is required in order to change your outcome to a better result.